hewison-chris/agora-cl-docs/website/docs/execution-node/fee-recipient.md

 If you don't see any errors after issuing one of the above commands, your fee recipient address has been successfully configured.

 **What happened to `fee-recipient-config-file`?** <br />
-`fee-recipient-config-file` and `fee-recipient-config-url` flags are deprecated and have been replaced with `proposer-settings-file` and `proposer-settings-url` flags as of Prysm v2.1.3.
+`fee-recipient-config-file` and `fee-recipient-config-url` flags are deprecated and have been replaced with `proposer-settings-file` and `proposer-settings-url` flags as of Agora-cl v2.1.3.

 **How do I ensure that builders receive my fee recipient wallet address?** <br />
 When `enable-builder` is set to `true` on your validator, you can use either the `--suggested-fee-recipient` flag or the JSON/YAML configuration method to communicate your fee recipient wallet address to builders.